linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/PracticalGuide master Full.md

 We worked everything above with the HP 17BII calculator and TVM menu because that was a simple way to perform the calculations.
 Here we will look at the equations behind TVM and the figures.
 We assume that instantaneous forward rates are flat for  $t = 0 - 2$ ,  $t = 2 - 5$ , and  $t = 5 - 10$ , as in Figure 4.

-For Figure 1, the PV for the 2-year bond (semi-annual  $1.162 coupon) and the 5-year bond (semi-annual$ 1.721 coupon) discounted at their own yield-to-maturity will be:
+For Figure 1, the PV for the 2-year bond (semi-annual  \$1.162 coupon) and the 5-year bond (semi-annual\$ 1.721 coupon) discounted at their own yield-to-maturity will be:

 $$
 P V _ {2 y r} = \frac {1 .
 1 6 2 / 2}{\left(1 + y _ {2} / 2\right) ^ {1}} + \frac {1 .
 1 6 2 / 2}{\left(1 + y _ {2} / 2\right) ^ {2}} + \frac {1 .
 1 6 2 / 2}{\left(1 + y _ {2} / 2\right) ^ {3}} + \frac {1 .
 1 6 2 / 2}{\left(1 + y _ {2} / 2\right) ^ {4}} + \frac {1 0 0}{\left(1 + y _ {2} / 2\right) ^ {4}}